 - Develop a technology integrated advocacy project

-- Starting Summer 2019: Introduction to Emerging Technologies (5-day intensive summer course) – 4 Credits
+- Starting Summer 2020: Introduction to Emerging Technologies – 4 Credits

-- Fall: Reading/Consuming information in a Digital Environment – (online) 4 Credits
+- Fall: Reading/Consuming information in a Digital Environment – 4 Credits

-- Winter: Writing/Producing in a Digital Environment – (online) 4 Credits
+- Winter: Writing/Producing in a Digital Environment – 4 Credits

-- Summer 2020: Leading and Learning with Technology (5-day summer intensive course) – 4 Credits
+- Spring: Leading and Learning with Technology– 4 Credits

 Bonus: All 16 credits from this certificate could transfer toward a Master’s in Language and Literacy.